Vaccine Injury Lawyer

 The Vaccine Injury Table contains a list of symptoms that are known to be related to certain types of vaccine injuries caused by specific vaccines.
 Some of most common vaccine injury symptoms listed on the current Vaccine Injury Table include:

-Vasovagal Syncope: fainting caused when the body overreacts to external triggers causing the heart rate and blood pressure to drop suddenly.
+Vasovagal Syncope: fainting is caused when the body overreacts to external triggers, causing the heart rate and blood pressure to drop suddenly.

 Encephalopathy: a general umbrella term meaning damage to the brain, it is listed as a presumptive injury related to measles/mumps/rubella vaccines (MMR).

-Guillain-Barre Syndrome: a rare condition in which the body’s immune system attacks its own nervous system causing weaking and tingling that can spread to paralysis of the whole body.
+Guillain-Barre Syndrome: a rare condition in which the body’s immune system attacks its own nervous system, causing weakening and tingling that can spread to paralysis of the whole body.

 Contact the Vaccine Injury Lawyers at Miller & Zois

 The product liability lawyers at Miller & Zois represent victims of vaccine injuries and can help bring your claim for compensation under the VICP in vaccine court.
-If you have been injured by a reaction to a vaccine, contact our office today at 800-553-8082 for a free consultation.
+If you have been injured by a reaction to a vaccine, contact our office today at 800-553-8082 or get a free consultation online.

 Contact Information